Maykr66/MADmod/README.md

 Making Admins Depressed mod (MADmod)
 ===

-NOT READY FOR PRODUCTION USE, FUTURE UPDATES WILL BREAK
+NOT READY FOR PRODUCTION USE, FUTURE UPDATES WILL BREAK CURRENT FUNCTIONALITY
 ======

 Designed as an alternative to Mercury which has not recieved public updates in quite some time.
 The goal is to provide a "simple", "easily", "lightweight" extendable tool for sandbox servers.